Alliance Air to operate Kolkata-Bhubaneswar flights via Ranchi

-New Delhi, July 30 (IANS) Air India's regional subsidiary Alliance Air will operate Kolkata-Bhubaneswar flights via Ranchi from August 11.
+New Delhi: Air India's regional subsidiary Alliance Air will operate Kolkata-Bhubaneswar flights via Ranchi from August 11.

 Accordingly, the airline has deployed a 70 seater aircraft to connect these cities.